 - Error 3 is to pretend the electricity will not get cleaner during the lifetime of the electric vehicle.
 ADAC assumes that the electric vehicle will drive on the same mix forever.
 This is simply a false assumption as is explained in the report below.
 They also use a very high figure.
 This means that the ADAC assumption of 608 grams of CO2 per kWh of electricity should be replaced by 295 grams of CO2 per kWh.

 - Error 4 is to use unrealistic tests for energy use.
 JRL assumes a diesel vehicle will use 4.7 liters per 100 km.
-Although this might be true in the brochure for some cars, using real world measurement takes you closer to 7.3 liters per 100 km for the average German diesel and 5.8 liters for the Golf diesel.
+Although this might be true in the brochure for some cars, using real world measurement takes you closer to 6.6 liters per 100 km for the average German diesel and 5.8 liters for the Golf diesel.